-A stain provides a durable finish coat while maintaining the natural look of wood.
-With stain, you can choose the opacity – solid, semi-transparent or transparent.
-A solid stain does the best job of hiding imperfections in your wood fence while maintaining the wood texture.
-A semi-transparent or transparent stain gives the wood fence hint of color, allowing the natural woodgrain to show through beautifully.
+A stain provides a durable finish coat while still allowing the woodgrain texture to shine through.
+With stains, there are different levels of opacity – solid, semi-transparent or transparent stain.
+A solid stain does the best job of hiding imperfections in your wood fence.
+A semi-transparent or transparent stain gives the wood fence some color,while also maintaining the overall look of the wood.

 Paint adds color as it protects and seals the fence.
 It adds personality.
 With paint, you can coordinate the color with your home or other decorative accents.
-It’s best to prime the fence with an oil-based primer prior to painting the fence, and paint the fence with a durable exterior latex paint.
+And paint does the best job of fully coating the fence with color.
+If you're painting your fence, it's best to prime the fence first with an oil-based primer.
+Then follow up with one or two coats of a durable latex-based exterior paint.

-A waterproofing sealer is best for woods that are not naturally resistant to decay and exposure to weather.
+Waterproofing sealer is the way to go if you want to maintain your fence's bright, natural look.
+It's clear and offers little color change to the wood.
+This sealer is best for wood fences that don't have natural resistance to decay and exposure to weather.
 The sealer helps prevent rain and moisture from soaking into the wood.
-Add a UV stabilizer to slow discoloration.
+You can also add a UV stabilizer to slow discoloration.

 To decide which is best for your wood fence, answer these questions:

 - What look do you want?
 Do you want to see natural woodgrain?
 Do you like the natural wood color, or do you want to change it?

 - What protection do you need?